 My name’s Renai LeMay.
 I’m an Australian writer and technologist.
 No, that’s not a real photo of me.

-In my day job, I’m an IT Project Manager.
+In my day job, I’m a IT Program and Project Manager and Scrum Master.
 You can find out more about my professional life through my LinkedIn profile.

 In my spare time, I write articles for this site (mainly about science fiction and fantasy literature), as well as writing science fiction and fantasy novels.